 Fear was created in order for us to beat it

-Self-love is always the start for any solution.
+Self-love is always the start of any solution.
 If we know our nature, if we love ourselves well enough, we will make sure to care for it.
-We will work for its best.
+We will work for our best.
 We will be able to know what is right for it.
 Self-love is the source of abundance.
-And loving oneself is not by not taking any risks; it is though by making sure it fulfills the self.
+And loving oneself is not by not taking any risks; it is through by making sure it fulfills the self.
 Self-love is knowing we deserve to be our true selves, not what others expect us to be.
 We deserve to be happy, we deserve to live life as we wish.
-With self-love we know we should answer that call.
+With self-love, we know we should answer that call.

 Intuition is that feeling we have in our hearts, that little voice we may hear in our heads.
 Intuition is that sixth sense that God put into our hearts for us to understand when He talks to us.
 Intuition should be our compass, it knows what is right, and it knows how to do it.
 If we hear closely we will know, we won’t have more doubts.
 We will believe we know what is right, and we will believe we can do it.
 But, there is always something confusing about intuition, how would we know if it is really intuition, not just thoughts of the mind depending on other experiences or expectations?